Ballymaguigan: The Troubles

 On 18 December 1971 – James Sheridan (20), John Bateson (19) and Martin Lee (18), all from Ballymaguigan died in a premature bomb explosion while traveling in a car at King Street, Magherafelt.
 The three men all were Catholics and members of the South Derry Brigade of the Provisional Irish Republican Army.
 The men all came from Ballymaguigan and played for St. Trea's GFC Ballymaguigan.
 In 1971 the trophy for the Derry Intermediate Football Championship was named after them.

 Roads

 Shore Road is the main road within Ballymaguigan and is named the Shore Road because it runs along the shore of the lough.
-The road is about 12 mi long and partially runs through the villages of Newbridge, Ballymaguigan, Ballyronan, Ballinderry and Coagh, before it becomes the Ballinderry Bridge Road.
+The road is about 12 mi long and partially runs through the villages of Newbridge, Ballymaguigan, Ballyronan, Ballinderry and Coagh, before becoming the Ballinderry Bridge Road.

 A number of other roads run off the right of the Shore Road and eventually these roads end at the lough.
 These roads are named the (Lower) Waterfoot Road, Moss Road, Lough Road and Point Road.